-For the BMUS fishery in Guam in 2021, total estimated BMUS catch was notably higher than the historical averages and is under evaluation.
+For the BMUS fishery in Guam in 2021, total estimated BMUS catch was 54,221 lb, a 117% increase relative to the recent 10-year average and a 96% increase compared to the recent 20-year average.
 No commercial catch trends were reported due to issues with data confidentiality (i.e., less than three dealers and/or vendors reporting data).
 CPUE for BMUS harvested by the bottomfish handline gear was presenting using two metrics in the 2021 report, pounds per trip and pounds per gear hour.
 There was 30 pounds of BMUS caught per trip in Guam in 2021, a 76% increase from the recent 10-year average and a 58% increase from the 20-year average.
 CPUE in pounds per gear hour was 1.68 for BMUS harvested with the bottomfish handline gear, which coincided with increases relative to the recent 10- and 20-year averages (53% and 32%, respectively).
-The tallied number of fishing trips that harvested BMUS increased by 70% compared with the 10-year average to 92 trips, which also represented a 53% decrease relative to the 20-year average.
+The tallied number of fishing trips that harvested BMUS increase decrease relative to the 20-year average.
 The number of bottomfish fishing gear hours on trips that harvested BMUS was 1,652, a 62% increase from the 10-year average and a 65% increase to the 20-year average.
-The tallied number of unique vessels harvested BMUS in Guam was 56, an increase to both the 10- and 20-year averages by 40% and 27%, respectively.
+The tallied number of unique vessels harvested BMUS in Guam was 56, an increase to both the

+10- and 20-year averages by 40% and 27%, respectively.
 The average number of fishers per trip was 3, which was consistent with historical averages.
 There was no released BMUS in 2010, and a relatively low amount of non-BMUS released.
 The overall bycatch rate for Guam boat-based fisheries was 0.24% in 2021, representing a decrease from historical averages.